-- When inspecting a ground connection follow these rules: - 1.
-Remove the ground bolt screw or clip.
-2. Inspect all mating surfaces for tarnish, dirt, rust, etc. - 3.
+- 1. Remove the ground bolt screw or clip. - 2.
+Inspect all mating surfaces for tarnish, dirt, rust, etc. - 3.
 Clean as required to assure good contact. - 4.
 Reinstall bolt or screw securely. - 5.
-Inspect for "add-on" accessories which may be interfering with the ground circuit. - 6.
-If several wires are crimped into one ground eyelet terminal, check for proper crimps.
+Inspect for "add-on" accessories which may be interfering with the ground circuit. - If several wires are crimped into one ground eyelet terminal, check for proper crimps.
 Make sure all of the wires are clean, securely fastened and providing a good ground path.
-If multiple wires are cased in one evelet make sure no ground wires have excess wire insulation.
+If multiple wires are cased in one eyelet make sure no ground wires have excess wire insulation.